Ever thought about how filthy your smartphone is before holding up to your face or snapping a picture of that tasty treat to share on Instagram?

 Wash your hands often.
 Our phones are an added appendage, and whatever we touch will be transferred to them.

-It's kind of like a third hand... that no washes...
+So that means your phone is kind of like a third hand...
+One that you rarely wash...

 And let's be honest here, who hasn't checked Facebook or played a quick game of Candy Crush in the bathroom?